CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2a-OSLayer/Stacks/BB_Eclipse_Leda.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Developers and integrators in the SDV ecosystem need a ready-to-use Linux distribution that integrates key Eclipse SDV components (Velocitas, Kuksa, Kanto) into a cohesive system image.
+Leda provides pre-built Yocto-based quickstart images for learning, showcases, and prototyping the full SDV development-to-deployment lifecycle, including container-based application deployment on constrained embedded devices.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system